wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 1. On the **Insert** tab, select **Button** and position your button underneath your Labels.
 Change text on Button to *Update*.

-1. Click the Text Input next to the *Name* label.
+1. Select the Text Input next to the *Name* label.

 7. In the formula bar, make sure you have the **Default** property selected and then change the expression to the following: